-The blog sheds light on what is ERP and why would one require to hire ERP software development vendors to succeed with it.
+The blog sheds light on what is ERP and why would one require to hire ERP software development company to succeed with it.
 ERP (enterprise resource planning) refers to business process management software that enables a company to make use of a system of integrated applications to enhance the business and automate back-office functions/operations related to services, technology, and human resources.

 Typically, an ERP software combines all aspects of an operation- product planning, manufacturing, development, sales and marketing- everything in a single application, database and user interface.